Wiros9/book/docs/dev/plugins.rst

 A Lino plugin corresponds to what *Django* calls an "application".
-Lino's :class:`Plugin <lino.core.plugin.Plugin>` class is comparable to Django's `AppConfig <https://docs.djangoproject.com/en/3.1/ref/applications/>`_ class, but has some additional features, which makes that they are the preferred way.
+Lino's :class:`Plugin <lino.core.plugin.Plugin>` class is comparable to Django's `AppConfig <https://docs.djangoproject.com/en/3.1/ref/applications/>`_ class, but has some additional features, which makes them the preferred way.

 .. contents::
   :local: